munificent/magpie/doc/site/markdown/language/messages.markdown

 ^title Messages
 ^index 5

-Like any true-blue OOP language, the heart of Magpie syntax is messages: things you tell objects to do.
+Like any true-blue OOP language, the heart of Magpie is messages: things you tell objects to do.
 In Magpie almost everything is a message.
 There are two flavors of messages in Magpie: regular and operators.

 ### Regular Messages